-- Using sounds during the night can often improve sleep because sounds in the bedroom can keep out other noises that might accidentally wake children up.
+Using relaxing sounds during the night can often improve sleep because sounds in the bedroom can keep out other noises that might accidentally wake children up.
 It can also be relaxing to have some comforting sounds to associate with sleep.

-- Some examples of helpful sounds include: “white noise” (from a sound machine or app), fans, music or nature sounds.
 The sounds should not change too much in volume, so be cautious if you use the radio, as it can get louder during commercials.
 Even classical music can have dramatic changes in volume.
 The sounds should run all night, so they can help children fall back to sleep during natural awakenings throughout the night.

-- It is very rare that people need fewer hours of sleep.
+Some kids with certain brain or developmental differences may have different internal wiring than normal and some of these kids survive on less sleep.
+For “typically developing” kids, however, these sleep hour recommendations tend to apply to almost everyone.
+It is very rare that people need fewer hours of sleep.
 Most children will have optimal development if they regularly get at least the minimum amount of recommended sleep.

-- Chronically getting insufficient sleep is associated with many health and behavior problems, including obesity, difficulties with attention and concentration, and mood problems.
+Chronically getting insufficient sleep is associated with many health and behavior problems, including obesity, difficulties with attention and concentration, and mood problems.

 7. As a parent, when should I be concerned about my child’s sleep?

-- Consider whether your child is regularly getting less than the recommended amount of sleep for their age.
+Consider whether your child is regularly getting less than the recommended amount of sleep for their age.